Protect Your Garage Door Opener Against Power Surges

 A power surge (also referred to as a "voltage spike") is a sudden increase in the amount of potential energy in your electric lines.
 It may result from a number of different causes: heavy demand from your appliances, a short circuit, faulty wiring or grounding in your home, problems with the local electric company's system, a power outage, or an electrical storm.
 Whatever the source, this overload of electric power has the potential to seriously harm sensitive electronic equipment such as your computer, security alarm system, or garage door opener.

 Safeguard Your Home's Electrical System

 Fortunately, you may be able to prevent or divert a substantial power surge before it does major damage.
-Especially if you live in an older building constructed prior to 1960, have your home's electrical system inspected.
+Especially if you live in a building constructed prior to 1960, have your home's electrical system inspected.
 Verify that it is properly grounded and, in general, measures up to today's standards of safety.
-Check the plugs and cords of your appliances periodically for any signs of looseness, wear, or fraying.
-Either insert individual outlet surge suppressors where needed (including in the outlet meant to service your garage door opener) or have an electrician upgrade your home's main circuit panel by installing a whole house surge protector.
-These devices work to ensure that even if there is a power spike in your system, any electric voltage above a predetermined safe amount will be blocked.
+Check plugs and cords of appliances periodically for any signs of looseness, wear, or fraying.
+Either insert individual outlet surge suppressors where needed (including in the outlet meant to service your garage door opener) or have an electrician upgrade your main circuit panel by installing a whole house surge protector.
+These devices ensure that even if there is a power spike in your system, any voltage above a predetermined safe amount will be blocked.
 Check with the manufacturer of your garage door opening system to see whether a specific type of protector is required for your model.